- The National Guard is a unique branch of the U.S. military that has both state and federal responsibilities.

 Presidents rarely federalize a state or territory’s Guard without the consent of the governor.
 In the wake of Hurricane Katrina, President George W. Bush declined to take control of Louisiana’s National Guard due to the objection of Governor Kathleen Blanco.
 Governors have at times requested that the federal government assume control over their Guard units, as California Governor Pete Wilson did during the 1992 Los Angeles riots.

-What does the National Guard do?
+Where does the National Guard deploy?

 The National Guard fulfills a range of duties, including:

 Election support.
-The Guard has provided cybersecurity support in recent years to state and local governments administering elections, including the 2020 presidential contest.
-Due to the pandemic, Guard members performed additional election-related duties, including staffing polling places in some states (though in plain clothes to avoid the perception of military involvement in the political process).
+The guard has provided cybersecurity support in recent years to state and local governments administering elections, including the 2020 presidential contest.
+Due to the pandemic, guard members performed additional election-related duties, including staffing polling places in some states (though in plain clothes to avoid the perception of military involvement in the political process).

 What controversies have there been over the Guard?